ryanatkn/gro/README.md

   so you'll likely find problems and undesirable limitations -- please open issues! or contact us directly
   - example: there are definitely things that should be configurable that aren't
+  - gro wants all source code and assets to be in `src/` or `node_modules/`, which I can see annoying some people very much;
+    please open issues with your snags and we'll see if we can fix them

 ## about